Floer theory for the variation operator of an isolated singularity: Variation operator via the closed-open map

 \end{prop}

 \begin{proof} See \cite{Pozniak}, \cite{CFHW96} for a detailed proof.
 We sketch the proof of the last claim, which follows from an identification

-of chain complexes for particular perturbation $H_{L, \rho(L)}$ and a Morse function $g_L$.
+of chain complexes for a particular Hamiltonian $H_{L, \rho(L)}$ and a Morse function $g_L$.

-The intersection of $L$ and $\rho(L)$ is highly degenerate; $\rho$ is an identity on the set $B_0$.
+The intersection of $L$ and $\rho(L)$ is highly degenerate; $\rho$ is the identity on the set $B_0$.
 To get rid of this degeneracy, we first perturb $\rho$ to $\check \rho$ by Hamiltonian function $b$ in Proposition \ref{prop:perturbation}.
 Then one can check that

 for a fixed $r_0 \in (1-\eta, 1+\eta)$.
 Next, we choose a $C^2$-small function $g_L$ on $M$ by the following procedure.
 Start with a positive $C^2$-small Morse function $g_{\partial L}$ on $\partial L$ and take smooth concave function $q =q(r)$ with the unique maximum at $r_0$.
 Then, $g_{L\cap U} = g_{\partial L} \cdot q$ on $L\cap U$ has its critical points on $\{r_0\} \times \partial L$ and its gradients pointing inward at the boundary.
 We extend it to a $C^2$-small function $g_L$ on $M$ so that its gradients flow into $L$ along the normal direction of the Weinstein neighborhood of $L \cap U$.